MostafaSaafan5517/Leon/README.md

 ## Introduction

-Welcome to **Leon**,a web template that is perfect for startups, agencies, and small businesses.
+Welcome to **Leon**, a web template that is perfect for startups, agencies, and small businesses.
 The template is built with simplicity in mind and is easy to customize.
 It features a modern and clean design, with a focus on clarity and readability.
 The template is fully responsive and mobile-friendly, ensuring that it works well on all devices.

 ## Technologies Used